OpenISS/openiss-dockerfiles/OpenGL/README.md

 ip route
 ```

-The first line should contain the IP address
+The first line should contain the IP address.

 In the terminal run:
 ```